lumaa-dev/AboutApps/README.md

 - [Bubble](https://apps.lumaa.fr/app/bubble) - Light Mastodon client
 - [NumMemory](https://apps.lumaa.fr/app/nummemory) - Guess a number of your choice, but only once a day
 - [Artisticly](https://apps.lumaa.fr/app/artisticly) - Create your own music library, by scrapping songs off of Spotify or by upload songs yourself
-- [Fraca](https://apps.lumaa.fr/app/fraca) - Un lien franco-québécois sur tous vos appareils Apple
+- [Fraca](https://apps.lumaa.fr/app/fraca) - Un lien franco-québécois sur tous vos appareils Apple / A French-Quebec bridge on all Apple devices
+- WidgAround - A fully customizable widget app for iOS
 - [Secret Project](https://apps.lumaa.fr/app/secret)...

 # Legal
 Visit [apps.lumaa.fr/legal/privacy](https://apps.lumaa.fr/legal/privacy) and select an app for more info to read the Privacy Policy\
-Visit [apps.lumaa.fr/legal/copyrights](https://apps.lumaa.fr/legal/copyrights) to know more about Copyrighted content from Lumaa
+Visit [apps.lumaa.fr/legal/copyrights](https://apps.lumaa.fr/legal/copyrights) to know more about Copyrighted content from Lumaa\
+Visit [apps.lumaa.fr/legal/ai](https://apps.lumaa.fr/legal/ai) to know about artificial intelligence in Lumaa's projects and his opinions on it\
+Visit [apps.lumaa.fr/legal/threaded](https://apps.lumaa.fr/legal/threaded) to know more about the Threaded name change, due to a legal action from Instagram, LLC.

 ## Excluded Content
 - Fonts